RoskiDeluge/portfolio/pages/posts/focus_framework.md

 The customer’s descriptions of the problem will be used as the marketing copy and the places they go to seek the solution will be the marketing channels.

+## Offer test:

-`2.
-I am able to reach those people and describe the problem in a way that makes them want to consider my solution.`
+_Assumption: I am able to reach those people and describe the problem in a way that makes them want to consider my solution._

-Offer test:

 Here you find out how prospects are engaging with your offer and how you need to iterate your marketing (copy and channels).

+## Currency test:

-`3.
-People are willing to pay me for the solution.`
+_Assumption: People are willing to pay me for the solution._

-Currency test:

 People will pay you the money you need to achieve your declared victory, if you build this thing/service.
 Ways to test this is via landing page pre-sales or letters of intent.

+## Utility test:

-`4.
-The solution actually does solve the problem in a way that satisfies the customer.`
+_Assumption: The solution actually does solve the problem in a way that satisfies the customer._

-Utility test:

 Can you actually solve people’s problems?
 In other words, does your product provide value to the user?
 If it does based on the results of the previous tests, then the next step is to become the solution to the problem by building a manual solution (Minimum Viable Product).
 It’s easier to take feedback from your customers if your solution is manual rather than automated.

+## Scaling test:

-`5.
-The solution can be automated and scaled.`
+_Assumption: The solution can be automated and scaled._

-Scaling test:

 Now is the time to build software and robots to replace you (the MVP) and automate.
 It's also good at this stage to reach out to the 2nd or 3rd marketing channels and 2nd or 3rd customer segments.

-{/* Note: 3/24/20
-As I revisit these notes, I realize that Wilcox’s framework goes beyond a startup success recipe and reaches upstream to the state of mind of the creator.
-By declaring your victories upfront, the framework calls on the creator to attempt to make their ultimate assumptions explicit.
-The point here, as I understand it, is not to create a rigid goal that must be followed at all costs, but to kick start the heart of the venture with a value. */}

 References: